 Agora University will issue a full refund for courses or programs that have been cancelled by the University.

-Students may cancel their enrollment with the University within 72 hours from signing the Enrollment Agreement and will be refunded all tuition fees paid minus the application fee.
-Otherwise, after the 72-hour period, Students who drop from any program or course are subject to the University Refund Policy.
-Cancellation may be made by phone, email or over Zoom.
+Students may cancel their enrollment with the University within one week from the beginning of the term and will be refunded all tuition fees paid minus the application fee.
+Otherwise, after the one week period, students who withdraw from any program or course are subject to the University Refund Policy.
+Cancellation requests must be made in writing.

 Agora University is committed to maintaining the highest ethical standards and to upholding the public’s trust.
 We recognize that our behavior affects not only our own individual reputation, but also that of Agora University.
 Accordingly, this Code of Ethics forms the ethical principles that will guide all members of the university community in all decisions and activities.
 These principles are: